Town of Silverthorne, CO

 When asked why she joined Town Council, Ann-Marie said "My dad has always said that if you don’t participate then you really need to shut the heck up!
 One of the reasons that I love Silverthorne is because in every sense of the word, we are a community, and our growth and vibe come from the ideas, the volunteerism, the participation and the hard work of our community members.
 I’m proud to live here and serving on Town Council is my way of participating in our community and hopefully making it a more enjoyable place."

-Mark began his role as assistant town manager in March 2014 having served as the community development director for the Town of Silverthorne since 2000.
+In 2025 Mark began his role as Interim Town Manager, after serving as assistant town manager since 2014.
+Before that, he joined the Town of Silverthorne in 2000 as as the community development director.
 Prior to coming to Silverthorne, Mark was the planning director for the Town of Parker and the assistant community development director for the Town of Breckenridge.
 He has more than 30 years of experience in municipal planning and development and holds a Master of Urban and Regional Planning degree with an emphasis in real estate development from the University of Colorado.
-Mark’s experience in planning and economic development has served Silverthorne well over the years; he introduced the concept of sales tax sharing in Silverthorne, now referred to as ESTIP, which has made possible the development of Target, Lowe’s and Murdoch’s.
 Mark loves playing in Silverthorne’s outdoors and can be found hitting the links at area golf courses or skiing at many nearby resorts.

 Joanne Cook, Assistant Town Manager